 10 London Tourist Attractions Worth a Visit

 Many of our friends who visit London ask us for off the beaten path recommendations so they can avoid costs and queues.
-We’re always happy to rattle off our favourite restaurants and pretty mews, but we do think that some of the hyped attractions in London are actually worth a visit!
+We’re always happy to rattle off our favourite restaurants and pretty mews, but we do think that some of the top tourist attractions in London are actually worth a visit!
 While it’s great to go off the beaten path, it’s also great to get to know a destination for what it’s known for.
 In our opinion, these are the 10 London tourist attractions worth the hype (the ones we’re actually happy to go to with our friends when they visit):

 NOTE: All prices below are for adult tickets bought at the gate.
 There are often discounts available when purchased online or through another provider, such as the Big Bus Tours.